LordFuzzBear/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 #### What is something kind you have done for someone else?

 'Acts of service' is how I show people that I care.
-I quite often like to make my flat mate a nice hot drink in the morning.
+I quite often make my flat mate a nice hot chocolate in the morning.
 It's nothing big, but I know it is appreciated.

 ✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿